nebari-dev/nebari-docs/docs/docs/tutorials/run-notebook-as-a-job.md

 There is one known issue with the `Update Job Definition` and `Resume` job definition which is related to [Nebari-Workflow-Controller issue #18][workflow-controller-issue].
 The current workaround for those who need to update (or pause) your job definitions, is simply to delete the current job definition and create a new one as and when needed.
 :::

-Nebari users often require scheduling notebook runs.
+Some Nebari users require scheduling notebook runs.
 This is now achievable with [Jupyter-Scheduler][jupyter-scheduler], a JupyterLab extension that has been enhanced and integrated into Nebari.
 Additionally, users can monitor their job status by accessing the `<nebari-domain>/argo` endpoint.

 Notebook jobs are useful in situations where you need no human interaction in the notebook and the results can be efficiently saved to your home directory, the cloud, or other storage locations.
 It is also useful in situations where the notebook might run for a long time and the user needs to shut down their JupyterLab server.